Indian academic gets bail after six years without trial

-An Indian academic detained for almost six years without trial has been granted bail by the supreme court, highlighting the country’s use of harsh anti-terror laws decried by rights activists.
+NEW DELHI: An Indian academic detained for almost six years without trial has been granted bail by the Supreme Court, highlighting the country’s use of harsh anti-terror laws decried by rights activists.

 Shoma Sen, 66, a former professor of English at Nagpur University, was arrested in 2018.